maxim2266/str/README.md

 Binary search for the given key.
 The input array must be sorted using `str_order_asc`.
 Returns a pointer to the string matching the key, or NULL.

+`size_t str_uniq(str* const array, const size_t count)`<br>
+Retain only the unique strings in the given array.
+Returns the number of strings.
+After the call, the strings in the array are sorted, so the array is suitable for binary search using `str_search()` function.

 #### Memory allocation
 By default the library uses `malloc(3)` for memory allocations, and calls `abort(3)` if the allocation fails.
 This behaviour can be changed by hash-defining `STR_EXT_ALLOC`